tapir-test/tapir-website/_docs/usingtapir/selenium/Selenium_Core_module.md

     Executes a given code with a given [implicit wait time](http://www.seleniumhq.org/docs/04_webdriver_advanced.jsp)

 You can use these services in your client code.
+Additionally <i>tapir</i>
-Additionally Tapir provides some execution listeners which make use of these services:
+provides some execution listeners which make use of these services:

 -   [HtmlPageCaptureListener](https://psbm-mvnrepo-p.intranet.kiel.bmiag.de/tapir/latest/apidocs/de/bmiag/tapir/selenium/listener/HtmlPageCaptureListener.html):